-The Importance of a Service Mesh
+The Importance of Service Mesh Architecture

-The Service Mesh Provides Load Balancing for Microservices
+Provides Load Balancing for Microservices

 One of the functions that a service mesh provides is load balancing for microservices.
 Recalling that microservices are instantiated in a dynamic fashion—that is, they can appear and disappear quickly—traditional network management tools aren’t granular enough to manage these microservice life cycle events.
 The service mesh, however, understands which microservices are active, which microservices are related (and how), and can provide policy enforcement at a granular level by deciding how workloads should be balanced.
 For example, if a microservice is upgraded, the service mesh decides which requests should be routed to the microservices running the stable version and which requests should be routed to the microservices running the upgraded version.
 This policy can be modified multiple times during the upgrade process and serves as the basis for what the industry calls a “canary upgrade” approach.

-The Service Mesh Improves Microservices Security
+Improves Microservices Security

 Another area where the service mesh plays a valuable role is in microservices security.
 It is considered best practice to use the same security guidelines for communications between microservices and for their communications with the “outside” world.
-This means authentication, authorization and encryption need to be enforced for all intra-microservice communications.
-The service mesh enforces these security measures without affecting application code, as well as enforce security-related policies such as whitelists/blacklists or rate limiting in the event of a denial-of-service (DoS) attack.
+This means authentication, authorization, and encryption need to be enforced for all intra-microservice communications.
+The service mesh enforces these security measures without affecting application code, as well as enforce security-related policies such as whitelists/blacklists or rate-limiting in the event of a denial-of-service (DoS) attack.
 But the service mesh doesn’t stop at security between microservices; it extends security measures to inbound/outbound communications that take place through the ingress and egress API gateways that connect microservices to other applications.

-The Service Mesh Provides Visibility of Microservices
+Provides Visibility of Microservices

 If you’re unfamiliar with the sidecar concept, you can think of it as an adjunct container attached to the “main” microservice container that provides a supporting service—in the case of Envoy, intercepting both inbound and outbound REST calls.

 While CNCF will likely decide in favor of adding the service mesh to their cloud-native requirements, you can get those benefits today with Affirmed Networks.
-It’s just another example of our forward-thinking approach, since it makes a lot more sense to include those capabilities into our cloud-native architecture right from the beginning than to mesh around it with later.
+It’s just another example of our forward-thinking approach since it makes a lot more sense to include those capabilities into our cloud-native architecture right from the beginning than to mesh around it with later.